act-org/RSCAT/README.md

 7. In the R environment, run `devtools::install()` to install the RSCAT package.
 8. In Terminal, run `sudo ln -s /Applications/FICO\ Xpress/xpressmp/lib/*.dylib /usr/local/lib`.
 9. In the R environment, load RSCAT using `library(RSCAT)`.
-10. In the R environment, run `setupJars()` to download JAR dependencies securely via https.
+10. Refer to the step 8 in the instruction "For Windows" to download and copy jar dependencies.
-11. In the R environment, run `setupXprm(path)` to copy xprm.jar to RSCAT, where `path` is the absolute directory of xprm.jar in the Xpress installation folder, e.g., "/Applications/FICO Xpress/xpressmp/lib/xprm.jar"
+ Xpress/xpressmp/lib/xprm.jar"
-12. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).
+11. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).

 ## Run Shiny App
 ### For Windows